 - Last, add cornmeal and gluten free flour blend and stir until combined.
 If it looks too thin, add a touch more flour.
 If it looks to thick, add more buttermilk.

-- Pour evenly into 12 muffin tins and top each with a slice of jalapeño (optional), seeds removed.
+- Pour evenly into 12 muffin tins (as original recipe is written) and top each with a slice of jalapeño (optional), seeds removed.

 - I highly recommend serving these with just a touch of butter and honey.